The benefits of a capable and properly deployed File Integrity Monitoring (FIM) solution are plentiful:

 - You can automate responses to specific types of changes—for example, flag the appearance of a DLL file (high-risk) but auto-promote a simple modification to a DLL file (low-risk).

 And the importance of FIM cannot be understated.
-Let’s not forgot what the Center for Internet Security (CIS) says in Critical Security Control 3.5:
+Let’s not forgot what the Center for Internet Security (CIS) says in its Distribution Independent Linux Benchmark version 2.0.0:

 “Use file integrity checking tools to ensure that critical system files (including sensitive system and application executables, libraries, and configurations) have not been altered.
 The reporting system should: have the ability to account for routine and expected changes; highlight and alert on unusual or unexpected alterations; show the history of configuration changes over time and identify who made the change (including the original logged-in account in the event of a user ID switch, such as with the su or sudo command).
 These integrity checks should identify suspicious system alterations such as: owner and permissions changes to files or directories; the use of alternate data streams which could be used to hide malicious activities; and the introduction of extra files into key system areas (which could indicate malicious payloads left by attackers or additional files inappropriately added during batch distribution processes).”

-But let’s face it, File Integrity Monitoring (FIM) can be “noisy” and a large time commitment if you let it get out of control.
-With a well-chosen solution, light care and feeding, and tuning to match environment changes, you can keep the Five Stages of FIM from overburdening your resources.
+Let’s face it, File Integrity Monitoring (FIM) can be “noisy” and a large time commitment if you let it get out of control.
+With a well-chosen solution, light care and feeding, along with tuning to match environment changes, you can keep the Five Stages of FIM from overburdening your resources.

-Let’s simplify (or look FIM for what value it provides an organization):
+Let’s simplify (or look FIM for what value it provides to an organization):

 - Something in your monitored environment changed.